Please note that the information on this webpage is for guidance only - it should not be construed as legal advice.

 For some aspects of your claim (for example for a photocopying allowance) the funding body will require receipts to be sent with a claim form.

-If over time your needs change, contact either Student Finance England or the assessor.
+If over time your needs change, contact either Student Finance England or your needs assessor.